Sitthata/Java-CoinFlip/README.md

 In the `main` function, we set `numberOfFlips` to 1,000,000 and `consecutiveFlipsToFind` to 5, then call `calculateProbability()` and `countConsecutiveFlips()`, and print out the results.

-## Usage

-To run the program, you need a Java compiler.
-If you have one installed, you can compile the program using the following command: